AmilaWeerasinghe/Angular/README.md

  3.Make our applications more testable
  4.Daata are stores in servers,HTTP servers and API's(Application programming interfacce) are used to make data available for clients
- 5.HTTP servers /API's are endpoints that are accessible via the HTTP Protocols
+ 5.HTTP servers /API's are endpoints that are accessible via the HTTP Protocols 6.Typescript bascis are mastered in another repo 7.Components-Buliding blocks of angular
+    Components encapsulated data ,html,logic
+    Every application have app component, while other components are sub catogeries of this 8.Modules- Container for related modules.
+    Every application has at least one module callled app-module.This module is divided as the app is developed further